jan4984/light-data-hub/README.md

 ## browser

-chrome 86 and abover with [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) support.
+for uploader, require chrome 86 and abover.

 ## config